With their popularity increasing by the year, heated floors are soon becoming the norm for tilers when starting on a job.

 When using cable systems, check with the manufacturer to ensure the system is compatible with the intended substrate and application areas i.e. wood, screed, kitchen, bathroom etc.

 The cables should be bedded into a layer of self-smoothing compound such as BAL Level Max.
-When using BAL Rapid Mat uncoupling system, the heating cables should be below the membrane and encased within the levelling compound.
+When using BAL Rapid Mat or Flexbone uncoupling systems, the heating cables should be below the membrane and encased within the levelling compound.

 Again check with the manufacturer that the chosen system is compatible with the substrate and to the environment it is being used in.